 - the development of a comprehensive report that summarizes the review process

 - an overview of the information gathered (in anonymized form)

 - providing recommendations to the University for improved policies and procedures and survivor supports

 CCLISAR's review process will feature:

 - The creation of a three-person external Independent Review Panel (IRP) comprised of a practising lawyer with expertise in gender-based harm and university-specific complaints, along with two other individuals with legal expertise in responses to sexual violence.
-Read bios of the three members of the IRP.

 - The IRP will undertake a document review of all relevant University policies and procedures, as well as documents and policies that may intersect with policies dealing specifically with sexual violence (as examples, collective agreements and student code(s) of conduct).

 - Consultations with members of the University community during February and March.
 The opportunity to participate in consultation with and provide feedback to the IRP will be advertised in due course to students, staff, faculty, groups, and other interested stakeholders.

 The output of the IRP’s document review and consultations will then be assessed by means of an Expert Advisory Group (EAG), whose purpose is to review and assess draft recommendations for the University.